Table of contents

 Your solution that you are selling is the sword that helps the hero (customer) slay the dragon (problem).

-Don’t make the mistake of positioning your business as “the hero”.
+Don’t make the mistake of positioning yourself as “the hero”.
+Instead, you are the guide.

 Many businesses and entrepreneurs have based their content strategies on themselves being the hero, and as a result, their readers have complained that the content came off as condescending or patronizing.